jdwilkin4/fcc-forum-clone/CONTRIBUTING.md

 - Using GitHub Desktop:
   - [Getting started with GitHub Desktop](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/getting-started-with-github-desktop) will guide you through setting up Desktop.
-  - Once Desktop is set up, you can use it to [fork the repo](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/cloning-and-forking-repositories-from-github-desktop)!
+  - Once Desktop is set up, you can use it to [fork the repo](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/cloning-and-forking-repositories-from-github-desktop).

-### Creating local copy of the repo (aka cloning)
+### Creating a local copy of the repo (aka cloning)

 Now clone the forked repository to your machine.
 Go to your GitHub account, open the forked repository, click on the code button and then click the copy to clipboard icon.